 See our complete kind for the best ways to cook frozen lobster tails at home. including Checkout our recipe How to cook Lobster Tails for more info

-How to Butterfly Lobster Tails
+How to Butterfly Lobster Tails?

 Here are some simple steps to butterfly lobster tails at home.

-Time needed: 5 minutes
+Time needed: 5 minutes.

 Before you prep lobster tails it is always important to fully defrost them.
 Learn about how to defrost frozen tails.
 Discover what makes Maine lobster tails the best in our guide on the Best Lobster Tails.

-- Cut Down Top Shell Only
+- Cut Down the Top Shell Only

 Use kitchen shears to cut down the center of the upper shell only, leaving the fan-tail intact.
 This initial cut will allow you to make a safe and controlled cut with a chef’s knife in the next step.